-According to the U.S. Bureau of Labor Statistics (BLS), job growth for tile and marble setters was projected to increase by 25% during the 2010-2020 period, which represents a faster than average rate of growth (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), job growth for tile and marble setters was projected to increase by 5% during the 2014-2024 period, which is the same as the average rate of growth (www.bls.gov).
 The BLS notes that tile setting will be in demand as the U.S. bounces back from the recession.
-The average hourly wage for tile and marble setters was $20.10 in 2012, reported the BLS.
+The median hourly wage for tile and marble setters was $18.94 in 2015, reported the BLS.

 Professional Certification and Continuing Education

 The Certified Tile Installer (CTI) exam is offered by the Ceramic Tile Education Foundation (CTEF).
 This certification is available to tile installers who have two years of work experience in supervisory or lead tile installer positions.
 An associate degree is not required to work as a tile installer; however, professionals may consider continuing their educations through a skilled or technical degree program if they want to advance into management positions.